drubinstein/pokerl/content/docs/chapter-1/breakdown/route.md

 # Defining a "Route"

 For the agent to complete all objectives, I wanted to simplify the number of game as much as possible to maximizing the likelihood of success.
 To limit non-determinism, I started the agent after the "Parcel Delivery" event.
-Starting the agent with a specific Pokemon would guarantee later stages of the game would be possible.
+Starting the agent with a specific Pokémon would guarantee later stages of the game would be possible.
 Given the previous breakdown, here’s the *route* I wanted the agent to learn:

-* Start with Bulbasaur or Charmander to guarantee a Pokemon who can use CUT.
+* Start with Bulbasaur or Charmander to guarantee a Pokémon who can use CUT.
 * Defeat Brock.
 * In any order:
   * Defeat Misty.